For Using DooDoo Voodoo

 Many users simply apply their DooDoo Voodoo by pouring, wiping or spraying, then

-problems that are more widespread and that may benefit from a little extra work
+problems that are more in-depth or widespread and that may benefit from a little extra work

 with a carpet cleaning machine.